King, Queen and Prince of Wales join veterans to mark 80th anniversary of D-Day | ITV News

-King, Queen and Prince of Wales join veterans to mark 80th anniversary of D-Day
+King, Queen and Prince of Wales join veterans in Portsmouth to mark 80th anniversary of D-Day

 The King, Queen and Prince of Wales will join veterans at a commemorative event in Portsmouth as major events begin in the UK and France to mark the 80th anniversary of D-Day.